davidmalcolm/texi2rst/output/options-controlling-c++-dialect.rst

 .. option:: -fvisibility-ms-compat

-  This flag attempts to use visibility settings to make GCCs C++ linkage model compatible with that of Microsoft Visual Studio.
+  This flag attempts to use visibility settings to make GCC's C++ linkage model compatible with that of Microsoft Visual Studio.

-  The flag makes these changes to GCCs linkage model:
+  The flag makes these changes to GCC's linkage model:

   * It sets the default visibility to ``hidden``, like :option:`-fvisibility=hidden`.